Automattic/wp-calypso/client/lib/abtest/README.md

 ## Dealing with ineligible users

 By default, users are only included in the test if their locale is set to English (`en`), the current date is on or after the datestamp you set, they have not participated in a test with the same name in the past, and they registered on or after the date that the test started.

-The locale restriction can be relaxed by adding `allowAnyLocale: true` to the test configuration.

 In cases where the user is ineligible, the `abtest` function will return the value for `defaultVariation` value that you specify in the config file.
 This value should be one of the variations contained in `variations`.